-Violation of policies, regulations, or rules governing university parking services or university-owned or university-operated parking facilities.
+Violation of policies, regulations, or rules governing college parking services or college - owned or collegeoperated parking facilities.

 FORMS OF MISCONDUCT

 PHYSICAL ABUSE

 Physical abuse includes physical assault, sexual assault, sexual misconduct, sex offenses; threats of violence; or other conduct that threatens the health or safety of any person.